tmukherjee2022/Retail-Store-Location-Strategy/README.md

 ---

-## Data Quality Issues Summary (Your Checklist)

-- [ ] Missing values in multiple columns
-- [ ] Negative values where impossible (income, visitors)
-- [ ] Inconsistent date formats (YYYY vs MM/DD/YYYY)
-- [ ] Inconsistent string formats (store names, POI types)
-- [ ] Duplicate entries (store IDs, zip codes)
-- [ ] Invalid coordinates (lat >90, long >180)
-- [ ] Percentage values >1.0 (should be 0-1 or 0-100?)
-- [ ] Mixed units (square feet vs square meters)
-- [ ] Multiple null representations ("N/A", "None", "", "null")

----

-## Success Metrics for Your Portfolio

-**Demonstrate these skills**:
-1. ✅ **Data Engineering**: Clean, reproducible pipeline
-2. ✅ **Geospatial Analysis**: Distance calculations, spatial joins
-3. ✅ **Feature Engineering**: Thoughtful variable creation
-4. ✅ **Modeling**: Model selection, evaluation, interpretation
-5. ✅ **Communication**: Clear visualizations, actionable insights

-**What makes a great portfolio project?**
-- Document your thinking (comments + markdown cells)
-- Show before/after (messy data → clean data)
-- Explain tradeoffs ("I chose to drop these 5 rows because...")
-- Connect to business value ("This feature improved accuracy by 8%")

----

-## Questions to Think About (For Your Learning)

-1. **Should you drop rows with missing values or impute them?**
-   - Depends on % missing and if data is MCAR (Missing Completely At Random)

-2. **How do you choose the radius for "competitors within X miles"?**
-   - Try multiple (1mi, 3mi, 5mi) and see which predicts best!

-3. **Should you weight all competitors equally?**
-   - Maybe closer competitors matter more?
-Try `1/distance` weighting

-4. **How do you handle the fact that some metros have WAY more stores?**
-   - Stratified sampling or metro-level fixed effects in your model

-5. **What if a "bad" location is just poorly managed?**
-   - This is confounding!
-You might add management metrics as controls

-These are EXACTLY the kinds of questions interviewers love!

----

 ## Resources

 - **Geopy docs**: https://geopy.readthedocs.io/ (for Haversine)
 - **Pandas spatial join**: https://geopandas.org/
 - **Tableau public**: Free version for portfolio projects
 - **Model interpretation**: SHAP values for explaining predictions

----

-**Ready to start?** Open a Jupyter notebook and begin with EDA!

-**Next immediate step**: Run `jupyter notebook` in the `notebooks/` directory and create `01_exploratory_data_analysis.ipynb`